AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/write.md

 slug: ../dev-guide/high-level/write
 ---

-DynamoDB provides two primary operations for writing data:
+DynamoDB provides three primary operations for writing data:

 * `PutItem` - Creates a new item, or replaces an old item with a new item.
 * `UpdateItem` - Adds or updates specific attributes of an item.